Print-ready cheat sheet

 Wizard exercises: dbt_run against the user's dev schema.
 No additional prompt - the previous step's request kicks off the materialize.

-Path notes: Path A and Path B both use RET_TICKETS - that's intentional.
-The lesson is that "new source" means new to THIS model, not new to the project.
+Path notes: Paths A and B both use RET_TICKETS at different grains.
+"New source" means new to the target model, not new to the project.

 Scenario 3